Capgemini/Apollo/docs/getting-started-guides/digital_ocean.md

 ```
 DIGITALOCEAN_API_TOKEN=

-# setup DO API credentials against v1 API as needed by ansible dynamic invetory.
+# setup DO API credentials against v1 API as needed by ansible dynamic inventory.
 APOLLO_PROVIDER=digitalocean
 DO_CLIENT_ID=
 DO_API_KEY=